diogo-mrqs/DeployBit/README.md

 # DeployBit
 ##  A Remote FPGA Access Platform
 ### --- This page is under construction and will be available soon ---
-(All the code related to this platform is resides currently in a private repo, beacuse of licensing purposes)
+(All the code related to this project resides currently in a private repository, because of licensing purposes)